 Parents’ perceptions of public schools are an important source of feedback for policymakers and District school leaders, who frequently hear from the parents and caregivers of D.C.’s public school students (including both District of Columbia Public Schools, or DCPS, and public charter schools).
-However, it is rare that those parents who decided not to enroll their children in public schools or took their children out after initially enrolling them express their reasons.
+However, it is rare that those parents who decided not to enroll their children in public schools or who took their children out after initially enrolling them express their reasons.
 In the District, this could be a significant gap in knowledge: Over 40 percent of children born in the District leave the public school system before the start of high school to attend private schools or public schools elsewhere.

 Based on a regional survey of parents conducted in January and February of 2021, this report presents findings on the dynamics behind these decisions to stay or leave.
 The results capture both those parents who stayed with D.C.’s public schools and the “Leavers”—those who once lived in D.C. and did send or could have sent a child to a DCPS or D.C. public charter school, but then left either by moving to a nearby jurisdiction or enrolling their child in a private school.
 Given the timing of the field work, the report also presents findings on shifts in enrollment during the pandemic.

 The report finds that D.C.’s public school parents and Leavers have different socioeconomic profiles, use different sources of information when selecting a school for their children, and rank school characteristics differently.
 Many Leavers initially consider D.C.’s public schools for their children, and their decision to leave is tied to a combination of housing costs, school quality, and safety considerations.
 D.C.’s public school parents have a more positive perception of school quality across public schools, and some D.C. parents do mix public and private schools for different children.
-Despite challenges related to COVID-19, there wasn’t an exodus of students out of the District’s public schools during the pandemic, and as of Spring of 2021, D.C.’s public school parents’ satisfaction with core academically-related aspects of schools remained strong.
+Despite challenges related to COVID-19, there wasn’t an exodus of students out of the District’s public schools during the pandemic, and as of the spring of 2021, D.C.’s public school parents’ satisfaction with core academically-related aspects of schools remained strong.

 - Download this report in the original PDF format here.